trangnnp/Readability-Classification-W122019-Y121059/README.md

 and contains about 282 documents.

-*More Information and Download:* [https://ilexir.co.uk/datasets/index.html](https://ilexir.co.uk/datasets/index.html)
+*More Information and Download:* [Cambridge Readability Dataset](https://ilexir.co.uk/datasets/index.html)

 ## Evaluation